*Currently, I have 2 LPC Intern slots available.* Please contact me using the form below if you are interested.

 - Someone who accepts responsibility, is dedicated and respectful of the supervisor-supervisee relationship, is organized, has effective time management skills, and is willing to ask questions

-- An LPC Intern who is dedicated to the counseling profession
+- An LPC Intern who is dedicated to the counseling profession and is willing to advance your skills by attending continuing education opportunities

 - Someone who understands the supervisor-supervisee relationship can be cancelled for any reason by either party at any time if it is not working out